Skip to main content

 Read more

-To modify permissions, open the ‘JSON’ tab, and update the JSON as needed.
+To modify permissions, open the JSON tab and update the JSON.
+The JSON body should look as follows:

 CODE